OJ167/OJ167/README.md

 <br />
 -->
 Hi,I'm Ollie Jackson, a PhD student in the school of Engineering at Warwick university.
-This repository mostly consists of analysis code for my PhD work, with some personal projects sprincled in as well.
+This repository mostly consists of analysis code for my PhD work, with some personal projects sprinkled in as well.

 <!--
 <img align="right" alt="GIF" src="https://media.giphy.com/media/USV0ym3bVWQJJmNu3N/giphy.gif" />